scribe-org/Scribe-iOS/README.md

 After your first few pull requests organization members would be happy to discuss granting you further rights as a contributor, with a maintainer role then being possible after continued interest in the project.
 Scribe seeks to be an inclusive and supportive organization.
 We'd love to have you on the team!

-### ⚠️ Note on Debugging ⚠️
+> **Warning**: Note on Debugging
+>

-Because Scribe is a keyboard extension, the Xcode debugger doesn't work as expected when debugging a regular app.
+> Because Scribe is a keyboard extension, the Xcode debugger doesn't work as expected when debugging a regular app.
 Please see the [note on debugging](./CONTRIBUTING.md#note-on-debugging) in [CONTRIBUTING.md](./CONTRIBUTING.md) to learn how to get it working properly.

 ### Ways to Help [`⇧`](#contents)